 The design of the Cappella Cornaro, in the church of Santa Maria della Vittoria, is one of the greatest achievements of that heavyweight of the Baroque, Gian Lorenzo Bernini (1598-1680).

-Bernini transformed the transept into an intimate little theatre, the private preserve of the Cornaro family, who look on from either side.
+Bernini transformed the transept into an intimate little theatre, the private preserve of the Cornaro family, who look on from their boxes.
 The patron, Cardinal Federico Cornaro, occupies the right box, the second figure from the right.

-In the centre of the chapel is the celebrated sculpture of TheEcstasy of St Teresa (1647-52), which Bernini self-deprecatingly described as 'least bad thing I have done'.
+In the centre of the chapel is the celebrated sculpture of TheEcstasy of St Teresa (1647-52), which Bernini self-deprecatingly described as 'the least bad thing I have done'.
 St Teresa of Ávila (1515-82) was a prominent Spanish Carmelite nun and mystic, who was canonised by Pope Gregory XV (r.
-1621-23) in 1622.
+1621-23) on March 12th 1622.

 Bernini's sculpture illustrates St Teresa's vision of religious ecstasy in an encounter with an angel, which she recounts in her autobiography: 'I saw in his hand a long spear of gold, and at the point there seemed to be a little fire.
 He appeared to me to be thrusting it at times into my heart, and to pierce my very entrails; when he drew it out, he seemed to draw them out also, and to leave me all on fire with a great love of God.
 The pain was so great, that it made me moan; and yet so surpassing was the sweetness of this excessive pain, that I could not wish to be rid of it...'

 On seeing the work, the French writer Charles de Brosses (1709-77) quipped, 'Well, if that’s divine love, I know all about it'.